Karl McCartney: Early life and career

 McCartney was born St Catherine's Hospital in Birkenhead in October 1968 to parents John McCartney and Brenda McCartney (née Weir).
 He was privately educated at Birkenhead School from 1980 to 1986, before joining the state-sector Sixth Form at Neston County Comprehensive School.
 He gained two A-levels in Geography and Art in 1987.

 He studied geography at St David's University College in Lampeter from 1988 to 1992.
 At Lampeter, he was student union president from 1991 to 1992, and captained the Welsh Universities First XI football team from 1990 to 1991.
-He later worked in the City of London.
-From 1993 to 1996, he was an agent and researcher for Conservative Central Office.
-He was initially a school governor in 1995 and at various schools since.
+He was also a member of The 16' Club, an exclusive, male-only invitational private dining club for students at St David's.
+McCartney later worked in the City of London, and was an agent and researcher for Conservative Central Office from 1993 to 1996.
 In 1998, he completed an MBA from Kingston Business School, also becoming a magistrate.
-He was a justice of the peace (JP) in Dartford, Maidstone, then Lincoln.
+He has been a governor at various schools since 1995, and has been a justice of the peace (JP) in Dartford, followed by Maidstone and Lincoln.